Arabic Proficiency Test (APT) Proctoring Guide

 After the Test

-After testing is completed, the teacher/proctor or test coordinator may log into the Arabic Proficiency Test reporting website (http://app.avantassessment.com) to view test results.
+After testing is completed, the test proctor or test coordinator may log in to the Avant Login Page to view test results.

-After test results are complete, the teacher/proctor or test coordinator may print test results information.
-Do not allow the test takers to access the teacher report page or see other test taker results.
+After rating is complete, the proctor or test coordinator may print individual test taker reports or download an Excel file of test results.
+Do not allow the test takers to access the teacher report page or see other test taker scores.